John Ghindia: Coaching career

-Ghindia has been inducted into the Michigan Catholic High School Hall of Fame, the Michigan High School Coaches Hall of Fame and the Michigan Tennis Hall of Fame.
+Ghindia has been inducted into the Michigan Catholic High School Hall of Fame, Michigan High School Coaches Hall of Fame, Michigan Tennis Hall of Fame, and Michigan High School Officials Hall of Fame.

 Family and later years

-Ghindia was married in 1957.
+Ghindia was married in 1956.
 He and his wife, Katherine Sue, lived for many years in Trenton, Michigan.
 They had three daughters, Mary Beth, Suzanne, and Janet, and two sons, John and George.
 Ghindia was a parishioner and usher at St. Joseph Catholic Church in Trenton for 40 years.
 He was also a member of the Kiwanis club for 50 years.